dlanx6/DocChain-Transcript-Verifier/README.md

 ## Tokenizer Contract using Foundry

-**A Solidity smart contract for minting and verifying transcript hash with token ID.**
+**A smart contract developed using Solidity with Foundry for minting and verifying academic transcript with hash.**

 > [!NOTE]
 > Deployed on ZkSync Sepolia Testnet.